 – The use of profanity or flagrant discourtesy (including hand gestures) directed at another competitor, race worker, or spectator is grounds for disqualification.

-– No cheating, bad sportsmanship, throwing bikes, temper tantrums, uproarious behavior, or making a scene.
-We’ll kick you out on principle.
+– No cheating, bad sportsmanship, throwing bikes, temper tantrums, obscene gestures, uproarious behavior, or making a scene.
+We’ll kick you out on principle – no exceptions.

 – Mountain biking is an individual sport, entering into agreements or forming alliances (monetary or otherwise) to control or alter the results of a race will result in disqualification from that individual event.